-XYY8630 YEARBOOK PRODUCTION 2 Grade 11-12 1 credit Year This course follows: Yearbook Production 1 and Teacher Recommendation
+XYY8630 YEARBOOK PRODUCTION 2

+Prerequisite: Yearbook Production 1 and instructor approval is required.

 For students who have taken Yearbook Production 1.
 The completed product represents a record of activities, experiences, performances, trends, influences, attitudes, and achievements for the school year.
 Emphasis is on the study and application of current design and production techniques.
 This course is designed to help students refine their preparation and production skills.
 Students are assigned as section editors to plan and supervise the work of others on the sections.
 Students will also be working on a deadline schedule.
 Many times students may be required to work during recesses, stay after school or work during weekends and holidays to meet these deadlines.
-(Prerequisite: XYY8610.
-Instructor approval is required.)

-YEARBOOK PRODUCTION 3 XYY8650
+XYY8650 YEARBOOK PRODUCTION 3